rebeccapeltz/imagecon/lessons/00-the-baseline-nextjs-project.md

 > A utility-first CSS framework packed with classes like flex, pt-4, text-center and rotate-90 that can be composed to build any design, directly in your markup.

-We have also setup [DaisyUI](https://daisyui.com) with the project which is "The most popular, free and open-source Tailwind CSS component library".
+We have also setup [DaisyUI](https://daisyui.com) with the project which is:

+> The most popular, free and open-source Tailwind CSS component library.

 # Create the basic application